 Find out more about the various schemes and grants here.

-Second-timer families applying for a second subsidised flat may receive the Step-Up CPF Housing Grant of up to $15,000, if they wish to upgrade from a 2-room subsidised flat in a non-mature estate to a 3-room flat in a non-mature estate.
+Homeowners who are applying for a second subsidised flat may receive the Step-Up CPF Housing Grant of $15,000, if they wish to upgrade from a 2-room subsidised flat in a non-mature estate to a 3-room flat in a non-mature estate.

 Find out more about the Step-Up CPF Housing Grant here.